lucified/ecs-upd8r/README.md

 ecs-updater -s restart-service
 ```

-This will load the most recent task definitions from AWS and increment its revision, which will cause
+This will load the most recent task definition from AWS and increment its revision, which will cause
 the service to restart.
-To run this command, you will need to have the following variables defined:
+To run this command, all of the following options need to be defined:
 - `REGION`
 - `CLUSTER`
 - `SERVICE`